datalust/seq-tickets/rfcs/0919-ci-modifier.md

 ```
 select count(*)
 from stream
-group by Application = 'test' ci
+group by Application ci
 ```

-will perform a case-insensitive comparison, because the `=` operator supports `ci`, while:
+will perform a case-insensitive grouping, because the no comparison is present to consume the `ci`, while:

 ```
 select count(*)